lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="types">Types</h4>

-Classes and structures are named using noun phrases, as well as protocols describing what an object is.
-Protocols which add abilities are named descriptively (e.g., `Sortable`).
+Name classes and structures using noun phrases, as well as protocols describing what an object is.
+Name protocols which add abilities descriptively (e.g., `Sortable`).
 Protocols should not have the word `Protocol` at the end of the name.
 Instead, conforming types should have a specifying word in the name, because protocols are general, but classes and structures are specific.

 **Do**: